kacos2000/Win10/EventLogs/keywords2.md

 ### Event log 'Keywords' *p2*

-Apparently, each event log uses a new 'keywords' created from a combination of the main 'keywords' found in the [previous page](keywords.md).
+Apparently, each event log uses new 'keywords' created from a combination of the main 'keywords' found in the [previous page](keywords.md).

  - Example: